 4. Listen to your body.

-5. Experience getting a "Runner's High" and become "Yoga Stoned"
+5. Experience getting a "Runner's High" and becoming "Yoga Stoned"

 If you are looking to experience intense emotions and feel your body respond to what you do, yoga and running are perfect.
 As a runner, you may be familiar with experiencing a sensation of being "High".
 Running releases the body's natural endorphins which help to create a feeling of "Runners High".